wiklam/CF-predictor/README.md

 # CF-predictor

-Tried to predict the contest results using previous contests data.
+Tried different approaches to predict the contest results knowing the participants using previous contests data.